top of page

 Here is a video demonstration of installing tubeless rim tape:

-Step Four: Seat the tires on the rims.
+Step Five: Seat the tires on the rims.

 Install the tires on the rims.
 Pro Tip: Position the logo on the tire at the valve stem.
 This is purely cosmetic (although it does help you locate the tire valve at a glance) but experienced bikers will recognize your attention to detail.
 More importantly, make sure that the tire rotation marked on the sidewall is correct.
 Your tires have a subtle tread pattern designed for traction in one direction.

 It is possible to seat the tires to the rims with just a hand pump.
 But it is MUCH easier to accomplish this task with an air compressor.
-You need a blast of air quickly to expand the tire 360-degrees around the rim.
+You need a quick blast of air to expand the tire 360-degrees around the rim and mate the bead.
 A thin 700c tire may only require a series of vigorous pumps with your floor pump - don't even try using a little frame pump.
 Larger 650B tires and all MTB tires need a huge volume of air to seat the bead.

-At this point, the tire is installed but uninflated.
-You can simply stand the tire on the workbench - but try not to place too much weight on the tire that will force it into an oval.
+At this point, the tire is mated to the rim but uninflated.
+You can simply stand the tire on the workbench - but try not to place too much weight on the tire that will force it into an oval and break the rim lock.
 If you can find something to hang the rim from, even better.
 I have clamped a wood slat in my vise to provide an easy support for large rims and remove all the weight from the loose tire.
 You can also hang the rim from a length of cord.

 This all takes a few seconds.
 The tire will inflate and deflate as soon as you remove the air gun from the valve stem - or it will leak the air from around the tire bead.
-If you blast the rim with too much air it could overinflate and blow off the rim - possibly ruining the tire or potentially injuring you!
+DON'T get carried away and continue to blast the rim with too much air or it could overinflate and blow off the rim - possibly ruining the tire or potentially injuring you!
 BE CAREFUL!

-Step Five: Add half the recommended amount of tubeless sealant.
+Step Six: Add half the recommended amount of tubeless sealant.

-1. If your tire expanded and grabbed the bead lock you are ready to proceed with adding the liquid tire sealant.
-If there is no bead lock, go to Number 2 below.
+If your tire expanded and grabbed the bead lock you are ready to proceed with adding the liquid tire sealant.
+If there is no bead lock, go to Trouble-shooting below.
 Shake the bottle well because the important solids will have settled to the bottom.
 Then use the application syringe to draw out HALF of the recommended volume.
-If you bought the sealant in a small squeeze bottle you are ready to go.
+If you bought the sealant in a small squeeze bottle you are ready to add it to the valve stem.

 You are going to be added liquid to a flat tire and there is nothing preventing the liquid from spilling out.
 You need to position the rim with the valve at the bottom.
 Double check to insure that the tire is still evenly positioned around the rim.
 Either insert/attach the tube from the syringe to the valve or press the squeeze bottle to the valve stem and add the liquid.

-Next, carefully use the compressor to inflate the tire and seat the bead.
-Again, the tire will inflate and lock onto the bead.
-As soon as you remove the air gun, it will deflate but this process confirms that the tire is ready to lock onto the rim.
+With the first dose of sealant added to the flat tire, next carefully use the compressor to inflate the tire and seat the bead.
+Again, the tire will inflate and lock onto the rim.
+As soon as you remove the air gun, it will deflate but this process confirms that the tire is sealed around the rim.

-I carefully add the remaining tire sealant.
+If you have a good seal, carefully add the remaining tire sealant.
 Now you are ready to install the valve core.
-Thread the core snugly into the valve stem, then unscrew the top of the air valve.
+Thread the core snugly into the valve stem, then unscrew the top of the Presta air valve.
 At this point, I prefer to use my floor pump instead of the compressor.
 I connect the hose to the valve stem and pump vigorously while watching the gauge.
 If everything is working properly, the tire will lock and the pressure will rise steadily.
 Pump up the tire to about 75% of the maximum pressure.
 Next, examine both sides of the tire and note any obvious leaks where the sealant is bubbling out.
 Hold the tire flat and rotate it around and around, sloshing the sealant against the leaks on the inside.
+Turn the wheel over and slosh the sealant around the other inner rim surface.

 If you only have a few tiny bubbles popping up where the tire meets the rim, the sealant should do its job and clog the leaks.
 Rotate the tire vertically and horizontally a few times.
 If possible, set the tire in the hot sun to help seal tiny leaks.
 Then it is best to install the wheels on your bike and go for a short ride, just around a few blocks.
 This will make sure that the sealant gets evenly coated on the inside of the tire casing.
 When you put the bike away, hang it off the ground if possible.
 First inflate the tires to full pressure while it is being stored.
 Don't be surprised that the pressure is low the next time you go for a ride.
-It make takes a few cycles of inflation to fill every tiny air leak
+It make takes a few cycles of inflation to fill every tiny air leak, especially in tires with thin sidewall casings.

 The next thing to try is spraying the beads on both sides of the rim with mildly soapy water.
 Just add TWO drops of dish soap in a spray bottle and mist both sides of the tire bead.
 Sometimes this is just enough to allow the bead to slide evenly around the rim when you blast it with air.

-I have found that it is a waste of time and money to add the sealant until you get at least a momentary bead lock.
-Adding the sealant to an oblong tire is just going to make a big mess and blow the sticky liquid over the wheel, you and the floor.
+I have found that it is a waste of time and money to add the tubeless sealant until you get at least a momentary bead lock.
+Adding the sealant to an ill-fitting, oblong tire is just going to make a big mess and blow the sticky liquid over the wheel, you and the floor.
+PS.
+You might also want to wear latex gloves to avoid getting the micro-fibers in the tubeless sealant all over your hands!

 With patience, you may be able to identify the spots that are causing the air leaks.
 Keep pulling and prying the bead against the rim.
 Try pressing down on the workbench to add tension in the problem area.
 You might need another set of hands to manipulate the tire, rim, and compressor all at the same time.

-3. Worst case!
-The tires are seated, but air - and sealant - is leaking from multiple locations.
-If the tires are leaking badly, the sealant doesn't have a chance of plugging the gaps.
-Even if it did temporarily, as soon as you hit a pot hole or try to increase air pressure, the fragile seal may be broken.
+The tire is seated on the rim but air - and sealant - is leaking from multiple locations.
+If the tires are leaking badly, the sealant doesn't have a chance of plugging the big gaps.
+Even if it seals momentarily, as soon as you hit a pot hole or try to increase air pressure, the fragile seal may be broken.
 At this point, all you can do is start over.
-You are going to need to remove the tires, then hose off the sealant from the rimes and tires.
-Inspect the problem areas and determine if the problem was the rim tape or the tire.
-In either case, you might need to totally replace the offending piece of the puzzle.
-But before you replace the tire, try reinstalling the inner tube and riding it a few times at full pressure.
+You are going to need to remove the tires, then hose off the sealant from the rims and tires.
+Inspect the problem areas and determine if the problem was the rim tape or a rough spot on either the rim or tire.
+In the WORST case, you might need to totally replace the offending tire.
+But before you replace the tire, try reinstalling the inner tube and riding it a few weeks at full pressure.

 I will admit that once I came up against a set of original equipment tires that were advertised as Tubeless Ready that simply were not.
 I wasted hours and dollars worth of sealant before finally giving up.
 I bought a fresh set of REAL tubeless tires and seated them on the first attempt.
 (The offending tires were on a bike that I had bought online - otherwise I would have let my bike shop address the problem.)

 SUCCESS!
 You have converted your bikes tires to tubeless.
-It took effort and expense, but you will enjoy better riding and fewer flats as the long-term payback.
+It took effort and expense, but you gained invaluable experience!
+Now you will enjoy better riding and fewer flats as the long-term payback.

 If you have assembled the right combination of products, and if you have prepped all these components, the process of converting your tires to tubeless may take no more time than reading this article!
 I hope these steps and tips make your tubeless tire conversion quick and easy!

-Note: Feel free to mix and match brans (or no name) rim tape, valve stems, tire sealant, and tire tools.
+Note: Feel free to mix and match brands (or generic) rim tape, valve stems, tire sealant, and tire tools.
 For example, I routinely choose Stan's No Tubes sealant but I use a generic syringe and tube that extends inside the valve body.
 I use whatever rim tape is the best buy.
 I mix and match valve stems, choosing some based on length and others for the stem color.

 Also note that you will need to add more tubeless sealant periodically.
 Watch when you inflate your tires.
-Unscrews the valve stem and give it a light pop.
-Anytime you tap the valve stem and don't see any evidence of moisture you should consider adding an ounce or tow of sealant.
-Your rubber tires are not 100% airtight and the sealant will dry out over time.
+Unscrew the air valve and give it a light pop.
+Anytime you tap the air valve and don't see any evidence of moisture you should consider adding an ounce or two of sealant.
+Remember that your rubber tires are not 100% airtight and the sealant will dry out over time.
 I usually add sealant each Spring when I give my bikes the pre-season tune-up, and then mid-season as needed - especially if I notice sealant plugging any leaks.